CarlosUziel/goi-strat/README.md

 - The Cancer Genome Atlas Prostate Adenocarcinoma (TCGA-PRAD) | [[Paper](https://pubmed.ncbi.nlm.nih.gov/26544944/)].
 - The West Coast Prostate Cancer Dream Team - Metastatic Castration Resistant Prostate Cancer (WCDT-MCRPC) | [[Paper 1](https://pubmed.ncbi.nlm.nih.gov/30033370/), [Paper 2](https://pubmed.ncbi.nlm.nih.gov/33077885/)].

-If you wish you reproduce the results shown in the paper, you must obtain the appropriate permissions from the owners of the data.
+If you wish you reproduce the results shown in the paper, you must obtain the permissions from the owners of the data when required.
 Downloading and processing of the data is also a pre-requisite.
-Helper functions and scripts under `src/pipelines/data` might prove useful.
+Helper functions and scripts under `src/pipelines/data` were used for such purposes.

 <p align="right">(<a href="#top">back to top</a>)</p>